NPlannet/Localization-of-quadruped-robot/README.md

 - [Recording and evaluation](robot_sim_sose/docs/evaluation.md)
 - [Script reference](robot_sim_sose/scripts/README.md)

 ## AI Use
-AI was used to support the implementation and structure of this repository.
-In Particular, Codex 5.5,5.6,both set on High, and Claude Opus 4.8 were used.
+Generative AI tools were used to assist with the implementation, debugging, and organization of this repository.
+Specifically, OpenAI Codex 5.5 and 5.6, both configured with high reasoning effort, and Anthropic Claude Opus 4.8 were used.
+All incorporated AI-generated suggestions and code were reviewed, adapted, and tested by the authors, who remain responsible for the final implementation.